williamwong-nutanix/FrameOnAHV_Bootcamp/goldimage/goldimage.rst

 As you can see there’s a 48% improvement of desktop density per node when applying baseline Citrix optimizations, and increases to 57% with a second pass using VMware OS optimization recommendations.
 Note that both sets of optimizations are independent of underlying hypervisor, and rather tune services within the OS guest.

-**In this lab you will install the Frame Agent within a VM, and optimize the VM using both the Citrix Optimizer.**
+**In this lab you will install the Frame Agent within a VM, and optimize the VM using the Citrix Optimizer.**

 Deploying a VM
 ++++++++++++++